quantify-os/quantify-scheduler/docs/user_guide.md

 ### Experiment flow

-To use schedules in an experimental setting, in which the parameters used for compilation as well as the schedules themselves routinely change, we provide a framework for performing experiments making use of the concepts of {mod}`quantify_core`.
+To use schedules in an experimental setting, in which the parameters used for compilation as well as the schedules themselves routinely change, we provide a framework for performing experiments making use of the concepts of `quantify-core`.
 Central in this framework are the schedule {mod}`quantify_scheduler.gettables` that can be used by the `quantify_core.measurement.control.MeasurementControl` and are responsible for the experiment flow.

 This flow is schematically shown in {numref}`experiments_control_flow`.